dCache/dcache-book2/intouch.md

         [dCacheDomain/dcap]
           dcap.authz.anonymous-operations=FULL

 For this tutorial install dCap on your worker node.
-This can be the machine where your DCACHE is running.
+This can be the machine where your dCache is running.

 Get the GLITE repository (which contains dCap) and install DCAP using `yum`.